 Therapy is not directed toward forcing a sensitive or artistic boy to become a macho-sports fanatic, but helping a boy to grow in confidence, appreciate the goodness of his masculinity, and be happy in his masculinity.

-The following interventions for boys with GID are helpful:
+The following interventions for boys with GID/gender dysphoria may be helpful: